parryc/thevoid/templates/leflan/language_k'iche'.md

 Questions asking if one has something can be answered with `ye':yes` or `k'olik:there is` in the affirmative, or `maj:no, there is not` in the negative.

+### Sequential Verbs

+The second or more verb in the sequence appears to always be conjugated in the incomplete aspect.

+--EX--
+Chweq, kinsacho na kintz'ib'al k'utub'al.
+Tomorrow, I will forget to write the example.
+Iwir, xinsacho le kinb'e pa tyoxja
+Yesterday, I forgot to go to church
+--ENDEX--

 ## Articles

 There is only a definitive article ("the") in K'iche', which does not change for pluarlity or gender.
 It is `le`, `le ikan:the uncle`.
 If one must explicate that it is more than one of the object, then the word `taq` is used: `le taq ikan:the uncles`.